alephium/docs/docs/5min-overview.md

 ---

-## 🛡 Our tokenomics
+## Our tokenomics

 The token supply on Alephium is limited with a hardcap of 1 billion.
 At Mainnet Launch (11.8.21), an initial supply of 140M tokens (14% of the hardcap) was mined with the genesis block.
-The remaining supply of ALPH tokens will be mined over the years.
+The remaining supply of ALPH tokens will be mined over the next ~ 80 years.
 Of these 140M tokens:

 80M tokens (8%) 🤝 **Pre-sales and future strategic private sales**.
 Vesting periods varying from 2 to 4 years.